thegetty/quire-docs/content/docs-v1/for-developers.md

 ## Publication API
 `publication.yml` contains important metadata regarding your publication.
-While only `title` is required, it is recommended to fill as many fields possible to support Search Engine Optimiziation (SEO) and general discovery.
+While only `title` is required, it is recommended to fill as many fields possible to support Search Engine Optimization (SEO) and general discovery.

 You can find this file at `content/_data/publication.yml`.